 - The Anchorage – This is another crowded restaurant because of its popularity among tourists and locals alike.
 The menu for breakfast and lunch is café style, which takes full advantage of the on-site bakery within the restaurant.
 It also has a fully licensed bar so guests who like to chat and drink until late at night can do so here.

-- Coral Café – This café and restaurant is located within the Lord Howe Island Museum and Visitor’s Centre.
+- Coral Café – This café and restaurant are located within the Lord Howe Island Museum and Visitor’s Centre.
 This is a recommended spot to unwind and enjoy some delicious treats after exploring the island’s history within the museum.
 The restaurant also serves a hearty breakfast and fresh ingredients for a late lunch dining experience.
 Make sure to accompany your meal with a glass of wine or ale.

 - Beach House on the Moon – This restaurant is famous for its fish fry buffet (available twice weekly) that provides a bountiful selection of fresh seafood.
 They also serve an ala carte menu from Monday until Friday.

 - Greenback Eatery – Despite the several options available in Lord Howe Island for fish and seafood restaurant, this one emerges as one of the premier options.
-The restaurant features its own vessel known as “Greenback” wherein fresh fish and seafood are stored and caught upon the guest’s order.
+The restaurant features its own vessel known as “Greenback” wherein fresh fish and seafood is stored and caught upon the guest’s order.
 This is one way to ensure the freshness and superior quality of dishes served at the restaurant.